edwinst/remedybg_wishlist/README.md

 # All tabbed views

-*   **(use)** I always find that having **the closing "X" on every tab causes usability issues**.
-When one flicks quickly through the tabs it is too easy to close one accidentally, which is annoying.
-I'd prefer having a "Close" option on a right-click context menu on the tab.
-(It is also Huffman coding: closing is much rarer than switching tabs, isn't it?)

 *   **(use)** Keyboard navigation is generally very good already but it is not as easily discoverable as it could be.
     One idea: To the right of the tab headers there is often unused space.--If this space is wide enough, display a string there
     (in a low contrast gray) saying "Switch with Alt", for example.
 I don't know if one could do something similar for Ctrl-Tab,